vasanthv/stylize.css/README.md

-# stylize.css
+# stylize.css [In Development]
-A beautiful alternative to reset.css or normalize.css.
-[In Development]
+> A beautiful alternative to reset.css or normalize.css.